Updates, commentary, training and advice on immigration and asylum law

 Sponsor licence

-Individual employers are not eligible for a Seasonal Worker sponsor licence, even if they are licensed as a sponsor for other visa routes.
+Individual employers are not eligible for a seasonal worker sponsor licence, even if they are licensed as a sponsor for other visa routes.
 To be eligible, you must be a “scheme operator” which is:

-There are currently six scheme operators:
+There are currently five scheme operators:

 As you will see via the links, the scheme operators look a lot like recruitment companies.
-They are not the employer, but they find work for the Seasonal Worker, and are responsible for managing and having oversight of the process.
+They are not the employer, but they find work for the seasonal worker and are responsible for managing and having oversight of the process.
 These obligations bear little resemblance to the usual sponsor duties.

 Monitoring workers’ welfare

-This is an unusual requirement, but it’s a good one, and in the interests of the Seasonal Worker.
-It is not directly mentioned in the Immigration Rules, but does appear in the guidance.
+This is an unusual requirement, but it’s a good one, and in the interests of the seasonal worker.
+It is not directly mentioned in the immigration rules, but does appear in the guidance.

 The gist is that the scheme operators are responsible for workers sponsored on this scheme.
 This means that they should work with employers where the workers are placed.
 This is taken seriously and if a “high standard of welfare and control” is not met, the company could lose their sponsor licence.